agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

 .. py:function::
   xuance.torch.policies.deterministic.BasicQnetwork.forward(observation)

-  xxxxxx.
+  Takes an observation (state) as input, passes it through the representation network, and then through the evaluation Q-head.
+  Returns the representation outputs, the argmax action, and the Q-values.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, the argmax action, and the Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic.BasicQnetwork.target(observation)

-  xxxxxx.
+  Similar to forward but uses the target representation and target Q-head for stability during training.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the target representation outputs, the argmax action, and the target Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic.BasicQnetwork.copy_target()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  Copies the parameters from the evaluation Q-network to the target Q-network.

 .. py:class::
   xuance.torch.policies.deterministic.DuelQnetwork(action_space, representation, hidden_size, normalize, initialize, activation, device)

+  An implementation of a Dueling Q-network, which is a variant of the standard deep Q-network (DQN).
+  Dueling networks separate the estimation of the state value function and the advantages of each action, providing better learning stability.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
   :type representation: nn.Module
-  :param hidden_size: xxxxxx.
+  :param hidden_size: The sizes of the hidden layers.
-  :type hidden_size: xxxxxx
+  :type hidden_size: list
   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
   :param device: The calculating device.